Advanced therapy medicinal products – a new era of medicine

 In line with the definition of end-to-end and its inherent single-use architecture, all three platforms offer the option to be adapted, be it by adding a number of optional components such as filtration systems or by scaling up/down to larger/smaller volumes and batches.

-Solutions such as Single Use Support’s BULK.STREAM or SEED.STREAM allow for a great level of flexibility and scalability when applying predefined actions during the entire drug substance logistics process or sub-steps like the nurturing of cells.
+Solutions such as Single Use Support’s BULK.STREAM, CGT.STREAM or SEED.STREAM allow for a great level of flexibility and scalability when applying predefined actions during the entire drug substance logistics process or sub-steps like the nurturing of cells.

 They are offering an elaborate end-to-end platform on the basis of a closed system that covers everything from filling and filtration to the freeze/thaw process and shipping.
 This allows customers to reduce human error to a minimum thanks to its controllable automatic design and with the substances being protected by single use bags throughout their journey.